Quibi: Launch

-By early June, it was reported that the company implemented voluntary executive pay cuts.
-Katzenberg and Whitman stated that while Quibi was "in a good financial position" the company's senior executives volunteered to "take a 10% pay cut because it's the right thing to do."
-The company had reportedly avoided reducing its staffing levels, though the app had fallen out of the top 1,000 apps on Sensor Tower's rankings.
-That same month, it was reported that the service was on track for 2 million subscribers in its first year, far below its projected 7.4 million total.
+By early June, the company implemented voluntary executive pay cuts.
+That same month, the service was on track for 2 million subscribers in its first year, far below its projected 7.4 million total.
 From January to mid-June, Quibi raised an additional $750 million in funding.
 In July 2020, Sensor Tower reported that about 8 percent of Quibi's early wave of users had converted into paying subscribers, while the subscription analytics firm Antenna reported that 27% of "Quibi day 1, 90-day trial users converted their trials," though Quibi stated that these numbers were inaccurate.

 In early August, a free, ad-supported version of the service was released in Australia and New Zealand, and the price of the ad-free version was reduced.
 According to reports in The Wall Street Journal and Recode in September 2020, the platform was looking for a potential acquirer with other possibilities, such as raising more funds, or becoming a public company by backing into a shell corporation.
 The report stated Quibi had $200 million in funds available.

 In October, Quibi was made available on Apple TV, Amazon Fire TV, and Google TV.

 Shutdown

 On October 21, 2020, just six months after Quibi's launch, The Wall Street Journal reported that the streaming service was shutting down.
 Later, that same day, this news was confirmed by both Katzenberg and Whitman.
 Katzenberg told Deadline Hollywood, "There was no question that keeping us going was not going to have a different outcome, it was just going to spend a whole lot more money without any value to show for it.
 So, out of respect for these people that put up this extraordinary amount of capital to do it, that's irresponsible and we both felt we shouldn't do it."
 In the interview, Katzenberg also cited the unfortunate timing of the launch during the pandemic as a contributing factor.
 At the time of the announcement, Quibi had approximately 500,000 subscribers.

-The announcement of the shutdown left the fate of existing, upcoming, and planned original programming in "development hell" as Quibi does not own the rights to any of their programming, since their deals with the creators of their original programming allowed them to retain the copyright to their content and distribute it in traditional forms after a few years.
+The announcement of the shutdown left the fate of existing, upcoming, and planned original programming in "development hell", as Quibi does not own the rights to any of their programming, since their deals with the creators of their original programming allowed them to retain the copyright to their content and distribute it in traditional forms after a few years.
 The next day, on October 22, it was announced that Quibi would officially shut down "on or around" December 1.